 Sweeties Golfland Park (Things to Do in Ohio with Kids)

 After a round or two of golf, visitors can go to the Sweeties Candy store, the largest candy store in North America.
-There are lots of sweets on offer and if you like ice cream, there are different types of ice creams available.
+There are lots of sweets on offer, and if you like ice cream, there are different types of ice cream available.